China's Xi turns to financial experts to tame economic risks | The Japan Times

 “These ex-bankers and regulators are given the task of preventing and mitigating major financial risks.”

-The appointments have come as economic growth has slowed to its weakest in nearly three decades, while government infrastructure investment has fallen.
+The appointments have come as economic growth has slowed to its weakest in nearly three decades and as government infrastructure investment has fallen.

 Five regional banks were hit with management or liquidity problems this year, raising the prospect of devastating debt bombs lurking in unexpected corners.